reynev/kafka-dev-utils/README.md

 ## Use cases

-1. Read x messages from topic/partition - DONE
+1. Read x messages from topic/partition

 2. Create message on topic - not tested